dreadlord-sedai/Blog-Of-The-Trident/README.md

 - **Flask**: Micro web framework for building the application
 - **SQLAlchemy**: ORM for database operations
 - **SQLite**: Lightweight database for storing user and blog data
+- **Elasticsearch**: Advanced search functionality for posts and users
 - **Bootstrap**: Frontend framework for responsive design
 - **SASS**: CSS preprocessor for advanced styling with house-themed color schemes
 - **Jinja2**: Template engine for Python